A first-passage-time theory for search and capture of chromosomes by microtubules in mitosis: Mathematical formalism

-For connection with the FPDs introduced earlier, it is convenient to define the Green's function in such a way as that they have dimensions of inverse time, and not inverse length.
+For connection with the {\bf CFPD}s introduced earlier, it is convenient to define the Green's function in such a way as that they have dimensions of inverse time, and not inverse length.
 This is done by defining

 It will be convenient for later calculations to carry out the inversion $k\to x$ explicitly:

 \begin{widetext}

 \end{widetext}